vinodhconnects/angular-first-project/README.md

    and from that point onwards those variables will behave like input directives but the target element can be only child component

+### Child to parent

+## Services

+  Service is a class in angular

+  It is usually used to hold some reusable logic that can be called and utilized by components , other angular units like pipes, directives and other services

+  Service is a class that is decorated with decorator called @Injectable

+  The reason we decorate a service with Injectable is  we should not create object for it , instead we must get it injected by angular

+  By default an angular service is singleton

+  singleton? - no matter how many places you request the object in the code , you will get the same object

+  note : if we want a fresh object not a common single object, we can still get it